anishnath/node-ping-pong-app/README.md

-# Type Script Node Application
+# Type Script PingPong Application

 This module is used to deploy a Node.js application to a Kubernetes cluster.
 The module will create a deployment, service, and ingress for the application.